MooHoll/physalia-DNAm-EcoEvo/5_Friday/readme.md

 *The files we will use are a subset of the actual files and so the final results won't be biologically meaningful.*

 ## 2. Gene expression and DNA methylation relationships
 We will now explore how general genome-wide DNA methylation and gene expression correlate in our samples.
 We will also examine whether differentially methylated genes correspond to differentially expressed genes.
-These scripts could be useful for other kinds of data as well, such as correlations with ATAC or ChIP-Seq/CUT&Tag.
+These scripts could be useful for other kinds of data as well, such as correlations with ATAC-Seq or ChIP-Seq/CUT&Tag.

 ### Step 1: Combine DNA methylation and gene expression matrices
 As you will likely produce slightly different looking dataframes, I didn't think it would be relevant to go through how I merge multiple dataframes in `R`.
 In case it's useful though, I have provided my raw files and the code for this in the `gene_exp_with_meth` folder.